KnowOneActual/obsidian-git-setup/README.md

-* [ ] Create the core Python script to run Git commands.
+* [ X ] Create the core Python script to run Git commands.
-* [ ] Add interactive user prompts for vault path, username, and repo name.
+* [ X ] Add interactive user prompts for vault path, username, and repo name.
-* [ ] Implement a prerequisite check to ensure git is installed.
+* [ X ] Implement a prerequisite check to ensure git is installed.
-* [ ] Add validation to make sure the user-provided vault path exists.
+* [ X ] Add validation to make sure the user-provided vault path exists.
 * [ ] Include clear, user-friendly instructions for the final manual steps.
-* [ ] Add color-coded output for better readability (e.g., green for success, red for errors).
+* [ X ] Add color-coded output for better readability (e.g., green for success, red for errors).

 ## Contributing